jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

     (ii) the chief executive consents to that plan being treated as a plan obtained by the court pursuant to subsection (1),—

 ### 129 Court to direct who is to prepare plan
-(1) Where, pursuant to section 128, the court is required to obtain a plan in respect of any order, the plan shall be prepared by such person as the court directs.
+(1) Where, pursuant to section 128, the court is required to obtain a plan in respect of any order, the plan must be prepared by the applicant for the order, or any other person that the court directs.
 (1A) Where—the plan shall be of no effect unless it has been prepared in consultation with the chief executive or the chief executive’s representative, and contains an express statement to the effect.
-  (a) a person is directed, pursuant to subsection (1), to prepare a plan; and (b) that person is not the chief executive (acting through the chief executive’s delegate); and (c) that plan has any implications for the chief executive,— (1B) For the purposes of subsection (1A), a plan has implications for the chief executive if it proposes that—
+  (a) a person prepares a plan; and
+  (b) that person is not the chief executive (acting through the chief executive’s delegate); and (c) that plan has any implications for the chief executive,— (1B) For the purposes of subsection (1A), a plan has implications for the chief executive if it proposes that—